 When working on an Audacity project, it may be helpful to zoom in and out of a clip to make more detailed edits!

 Use to zoom in and out on wave forms.
 To zoom in, click on the waveform.
-To zoom out, hold the Shift Key and click on the audio.
+Repeat procedure to zoom out.

 Did you accidently zoom in or out too much?
 Press the View Fit Tool icon and Audacity will automatically rescale your entire audio file(s) to fit your project window.